weewx/weewx/examples/basic/readme.txt

-basic - a very basic weeWX skin
+basic - a very basic WeeWX skin
 Copyright 2014 Matthew Wall

 This example illustrates how to implement a skin and package it so that it